vincentcox/StaCoAn/README.md

 For the impatient ones, grab the download on the [releases page](https://github.com/vincentcox/StaCoAn/releases).

 <p style="font-size: 0.6em">
-\*: note that currently only apk files are supported, but ipa files will follow very shortly.
+*: note that currently only apk files are supported, but ipa files will follow very shortly.
 </p>

+An example report can be found here: [example report](https://github.com/vincentcox/StaCoAn/blob/master/example-report.zip)

 ## Features
 The concept is that you drag and drop your mobile application file (an .apk or .ipa file) on the StaCoAn application and it will generate a visual and portable report for you.
 You can tweak the settings and wordlists to get a customized experience.